26Piedrosa/company/README.md

-# Company Profile Application with CodeIgniter 4
+# Company Profile with CodeIgniter 4

 ## What is CodeIgniter?